krotik/eliasdb/README.md

 Building EliasDB
 ----------------
-To build EliasDB from source you first have to checkout the source.
-Create a directory and change into it.
-Run then:
+To build EliasDB from source you need to have Go installed.
+There a are two options:

+### Checkout from github:

+Create a directory, change into it and run:
 ```
 git clone https://github.com/krotik/eliasdb/ .
 ```